 The following summary financial data reflects the combined operations of GE Vernova.
 The summary historical and unaudited pro forma condensed combined financial data shown below should be read in conjunction with the sections herein entitled "Capitalization," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Unaudited Pro Forma Condensed Combined Financial Statements," and "Certain Relationships and Related Person Transactions" as well as our combined financial statements and the corresponding notes included elsewhere in this Information Statement.
-For factors that could cause actual results to differ materially from those presented in the summary historical and pro forma condensed combined financial data, see "Cautionary Statement Concerning Forward-Looking Statements" and "Risk Factors" included elsewhere in this Information Statement.
-Unless otherwise noted, tables are presented in U.S. dollars in millions.
+For factors that could cause actual results to differ materially from those presented in the summary historical and pro forma condensed combined financial data, see "Cautionary Statement Concerning Forward-Looking Statements" and "Risk Factors" included elsewhere in this Information Statements.